KnowageLabs/Knowage-Documentation/installation-guide/upgrade.rst

 To admin's user it is recommended to check which user/s didn't change the password and tell them to do it as soon as possible.

-To extract the list of users that using old method for password encryption, execute the query reported below.
+Run the following query to extract the list of users who are using the old password encryption method.

 .... code-block:: SQL